CharacteristicMappingMethod/characteristicmappingmethod.github.io/index.markdown

 ### Master projects:

 We are looking for talented and motivated master students in computational physics, applied mathematics or data-science.
-The proposed Master projects can be carried out either as a 6-month internship or as part of a Master thesis.
+The proposed Master's projects can be carried out either as a 6-month internship or as part of a Master's thesis.
 These projects are funded, and we only accept Master students who are interested in pursuing a PhD afterwards.
 The projects can take place within one of three teams: CEA Cadarache, LAGA–Paris, or I2M (Aix-Marseille University) in collaboration with McGill University.